IR0NSIGHT/Warpspace/README.md

 # Warpspace
-an alternative way to faster-than-light travel in starmade.
+# an alternative way to faster-than-light travel in starmade.
+# this mod is a proof of concept and not balanced or stable.
 This mod explores the idea to have a space in which you travel to get from point a to point b, but faster than normal flight.
 The mod creates a warpspace, similar to the minecraft nether in concept.
 Every meter travelled in the warp translates into 10 meters travelled in realspace.
 So instead of teleporting from a to b (vanilla FTL), you change into the warp, fly the distance which is 10 times shorter, and drop back out of warp.